 Obesity results from a combination of factors, including the reduced opportunity for physical activity, the increased availability of high-calorie foods, and the presence of genes that make obesity more likely.
 But ultimately, obesity results from consuming more calories than the body needs over a long period of time.

-Excess calories are stored in the body as fat.
+Excess calories are stored in the body as fat (adipose tissue).
 The number of calories needed varies from person to person, depending on age, sex, activity level, and metabolic rate.
-A person's resting (basal) metabolic rate—the amount of calories the body burns while at rest—is determined mostly by how much muscle (lean) tissue a person has.
+A person's resting (basal) metabolic rate—the amount of calories the body burns while at rest—is determined by the amount of muscle (lean) tissue a person has and the person's total body weight.
 The more muscle people have, the higher their metabolic rate.

 The diet in developed countries is energy dense.
 That is, it consists of foods that have a large number of calories in a relatively small amount (volume).
-Most of these foods contain more processed carbohydrates (such as high-fructose corn syrup), more fat, and less fiber.
+Most of these foods contain more processed carbohydrates, more fat, and less fiber.
 Fats, by nature, are energy dense.
 Fat has 9 calories per gram, but carbohydrates and proteins have 4 calories per gram.